Cal Lutheran's Counseling Psychology program has several unique features that set it apart from other programs of its kind.

 In the fall semester, "Psychological Trauma: Concepts and Theories" is structured as a survey class emphasizing the fundamental concepts, models, and theories of trauma.
 In the spring semester, "Psychological Trauma: Treatment and Intervention" focuses on trauma treatment and related issues.

 In addition to the 60-unit program, students in practicum are required to complete one community outreach presentation during their practicum, but are highly encouraged to do additional work if possible.
 They may choose the topic of the presentation and which group they wish to present to (a school, agency, clinic, etc.); however, this must be approved by the Director prior to the presentation.
 Verification that the presentation has been completed must be submitted and will be stored in the trainee's file.
 The purpose of the community outreach presentation is to foster trainee professional development, strengthen student networking skills, and to educate the community of available services and resources at our Community Counseling Centers.

 Students in the program are preparing to become licensed Marital and Family Therapists or Licensed Professional Clinical Counselors.
 Students are exposed to the types of questions in the licensing exams, the computer application of the examination, and a time limit consistent with the licensing exam.
 This is a unique opportunity to practice for licensing during their training.

 Students in the program are part of a cohort.
 The cohort model allows students to start and complete the program together, as well as take classes and complete clinical training with the same group of students throughout the program.
 It also enhances students' educational experiences by adding to the traditional professor-student model, in which students are given the opportunity to build community ties, acquire leadership skills, and network in a professional manner with peers and future colleagues.

-Each incoming class is separated into cohorts based on location and start date.
-Each year, two cohorts are created in Oxnard and two in Thousand Oaks.
-(One summer and one fall cohort in each location.)
+Each incoming class is separated into cohorts based on location.
+Each year, one cohort is created in Oxnard and one in Thousand Oaks.
+(One one fall cohort in each location.)